adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 hrapp.contoso.com                                           {8.8.8.8}
 ```

+### :point_right: Note

-Note, App-trigger, and name-trigger do not activate if you are leveraging Trusted Network Detection and your DNS suffix on the Ethernet/Wi-Fi interface matches the variable specified in this parameter.
+_App-trigger, and name-trigger do not activate if you are leveraging Trusted Network Detection and your DNS suffix on the Ethernet/Wi-Fi interface matches the variable specified in this parameter._

 VPN does not connect automatically